-If requested, Washington County School District can provide a computer, computer monitor, and/or reimbursement for Internet services to any student who qualifies for the federal free/reduced lunch program and who does not have a computer or Internet access in his or her home.
+If requested, Washington County School District can provide a laptop and/or jetpack for Internet services to any student who qualifies for the federal free/reduced lunch program and who does not have a computer or Internet access in his or her home.
 If issued equipment, it is the responsibility of the parent/guardian to return all equipment undamaged.
 If the equipment is damaged, the parent WILL be held financially responsible for the repair and/or replacement.
 The parent is also responsible for monitoring their child's access to appropriate content on the Internet.